 “Far from home I imagine.”

 “Prima Fas is very far indeed, though I don’t think it problematic to call myself a Sargican…”

 “Where we are right now.
-The Exarchy of Sargica (hetene sarjika), a small planet on the Oreon System…” Dan’s eyes open up once again.
+STEx Sargica (Second Trinity Exarchy of Sargica, = hetene sarjika shaimon), on a small planet on the Oreon System…” Dan’s eyes open up once again.
 “We’re in the neighborhood of Targa Oreon.
 I imagine your people have heard of it?”

 “Targa Oreon?
 Yeah, sure.
 Who hasn’t?
 By the way, since you know so much, I might as well ask you.
 What’s a shellie?”

 “The boss back there called me one, and I was wondering if I should be upset about it.”

 “Oh no no no. Shellie is just slang for vassal.
 Inculae teach that they are at the center of the universe, and the rest of us live on the surface of the shell around them.
 As adornments or decorations.”

 If you’re wondering why Lancour III speaks so crudely, there’s a very good reason.
 Veronian society is extremely class-oriented.
 There is a strict distinction between upper class and lower class.
 One of the ways that distinction is expressed is in speech.
 Upper-class Veronians are allowed to speak very impolitely.
 Their casualness, even rudeness, is a mark of their status.
 Lower-class Veronians are politer than the Japanese and the Javanese of Earth.
 I don’t know about you, but this makes perfect sense to me.